tomwhite/mastermind/README.md

 ```
 1. blue green purple orange [W]
-2. yellow green purple orange [R]
+2. purple orange yellow pink [RW]
-3. blue blue blue yellow [RW]
-4. blue yellow yellow blue [WW]
+3. blue yellow blue pink [WWW]
-5. blue yellow pink pink [WWWW]
+4. blue yellow pink pink [WWWW]
 ```

 The score pegs are shown in brackets after each move.
 The first move gets a single white peg, since only one of the colours out of `blue green purple orange` appears in the setter's choice (blue), and it appears in the same position.
-On the second move, only yellow appears, and in the wrong position, so it gets a red peg.
-On the third move, the blue is in the correct position, but yellow is not.
+On the second move, yellow and pink appear, but only pink is in the correct position, so the move gets a white peg and a red peg.
+On the third move, only the second blue peg is incorrect.

-The game is over in five moves since the guesser gets the correct answer on the fifth move.
+The game is over in four moves since the guesser gets the correct answer on the fourth move.

 An Algorithm
 ============